 Based on these findings, paying attention to managing patient prescription services in hospitals is necessary to prevent patient dissatisfaction and medication errors.
 This research was conducted at one of the X Hospitals in Kendal, with a relatively complete provision of health services.
-Based on prescription acceptance data at the X Kendal Hospital Outpatient Pharmacy Installation from January to March 2022, most patient prescriptions that enter the outpatient pharmacy installation are Social Security Administrator patient prescriptions.
+Based on prescription acceptance data at the X Kendal Hospital Outpatient Pharmacy Installation from January to March 2022, most patient prescriptions that enter the outpatient pharmacy installation are BPJS patient prescriptions with a difference of up to 59.4% compared to general patient prescriptions.
 Based on the achievement of the standard waiting time for prescription services from January - March 2022, it shows inconsistent results where the lowest achievement is 80.77% and the highest is 91.82% for non-concoction recipes, while the lowest concoction is 92.31%, and the highest is 94.55%.
-In addition, based on the results of a preliminary study of 6 Social Security Administrator patients, five patients stated that the waiting time for prescription services was long.
+In addition, based on the results of a preliminary study of 6 BPJS patients, five patients stated that the waiting time for prescription services was long.
 The results of an interview with one of the pharmacy officers stated that medical incidents could occur due to human error in the implementation of prescription services, especially when the intensity of prescriptions received was high.

-Therefore, based on the abovementioned problems, this research focuses on analyzing the implementation of Social Security Administrator patient prescription services in hospital outpatient pharmacy installations.
+Therefore, based on the abovementioned problems, this research focuses on analyzing the implementation of BPJS patient prescription services in hospital outpatient pharmacy installations.
 The aim is to describe how the implementation of the prescription service process is running at the Outpatient Pharmacy Installation at X Kendal Hospital.